MeisterJustice/MeisterJustice/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Justice Eziefule
 ========================================================================================================================================

-Javascript Developer
+Javascript Frontend Developer, Solidity Engineer
 -----------------------------------------------

-A senior frontend developer with 5 years of experience in building user interfaces for robust web applications.
+A frontend developer with 5 years of experience in building user interfaces for robust web applications.
 A skilled problem solver with a keen eye for detail.
 Experienced in working with a variety of programming languages and tools, with a focus on React (frontend) and Solidity.
 My career transitioned from full-stack development to full focus on Frontend.

 * 🌍  I'm based in Dubai
 * ✉️  You can contact me at [eziefulejustice@gmail.com](mailto:eziefulejustice@gmail.com)